Check out our pros and cons to help you make the right decision.

 With all of this considered, it begs the question: are townhouses better than houses?
 Read on for a full rundown of house vs townhouse — which is better?

-The age old Aussie dream, a standalone house is often the first thing buyers picture in their minds when considering their buying options.
-Involving the purchase of the land on a single title, it offers the most flexibility and privacy.
+The age-old Aussie dream, a standalone house is often the first thing buyers picture in their minds when considering their buying options.
+Involving the purchase of the land on a single title offers the most flexibility and privacy.
 When you own a home, you can pretty well do what you want when you want, with minimal need for seeking anyone’s approval.

 The good ol’ house also comes with a whole sweep of other pros that most buyers find appealing:

 - Space: Not only do standalone houses tend to have larger floorplans, but they’re set on defined allotments that provide more space outside as well.

 - Outdoor entertaining: Many homes — modern ones especially — come with generous outdoor entertaining areas that allow you to enjoy all the benefits of your increased outdoor space.

 - Finance options: Most lenders prefer to provide loans on houses.
 This means you’ll have more finance options and often more money to play around with.

 - Resale value: The resale value on a house is often higher than other alternatives, which is great if you’re thinking longer term.

 As good as houses are, they aren’t without their faults.
 Depending on what you want and your expectations of homeownership, these cons are definitely worth a second thought: